 Mashed potatoes are a Thanksgiving must.
-If your space in the kitchen is limited, or you have been asked to bring the mashed potatoes to somebody else’s house, or if you just like to be organized and get things prepped ahead of time, here is a tried and true recipe we recommend.
+If your space in the kitchen is limited, or you have been asked to bring the mashed potatoes to somebody else’s house, or if you just like to be organized and get things prepped ahead of time, here is a tried and true recipe you can count on.

 - 8 oz. cream cheese, softened

 - 1 cup sour cream

 - salt and pepper (white or black) to taste

 COOK THE POTATOES: